Kyouuma/Tutorials/singleton-testcontainers/README.md

 We all do unit/integration tests.

-Sometimes we find yourself in need of running a single instance of whatever we need inside a container from within our test classes.[ Postgresql, elasticsearch, selenium browsers..].
+Sometimes we find ourselves in need of running a single instance of whatever we need inside a container from within our test classes.[ Postgresql, elasticsearch, selenium browsers..].

 Or perhaps bootstrap our own application, scaling it up during a jenkins job then gracefully shutting it down?